Inductive charging: Stationary charging

-The first working prototype of an electric vehicle that charges wirelessly while driving, which is known as "dynamic wireless charging" or "dynamic wireless power transfer", is generally regarded to have been developed at the University of California, Berkeley in the 1980s and 1990s.
-The first commercialized dynamic wireless charging system, Online Electric Vehicle (OLEV), was developed as early as 2009 by researchers at the Korea Advanced Institute of Science and Technology (KAIST).
-Vehicles using the system draw power from a power source underneath the road surface, which is an array of inductive rails or coils.
-Commercialization efforts of the technology have not been successful because of high costs, and its main technical challenge is low efficiency.
-Dynamic inductive charging infrastructure was found to increase the occurrence of reflective cracks in road surfaces.
-As of 2021, companies and organizations such as Vedecom, Magment, Electreon, and IPT are developing dynamic inductive coil charging technologies.
-IPT is additionally developing a system that uses inductive rails instead of coils, as the current standards which use coils are "extremely expensive" for dynamic charging, according to the CEO of IPT.

-Research and development

 Work and experimentation is currently underway in designing this technology to be applied to electric vehicles.
 This could be implemented by using a predefined path or conductors that would transfer power across an air gap and charge the vehicle on a predefined path such as a wireless charging lane.
 Vehicles that could take advantage of this type of wireless charging lane to extend the range of their onboard batteries are already on the road.
 Some of the issues that are currently preventing these lanes from becoming widespread is the initial cost associated with installing this infrastructure that would benefit only a small percentage of vehicles currently on the road.
 Another complication is tracking how much power each vehicle was consuming/pulling from the lane.
 Without a commercial way to monetize this technology, many cities have already turned down plans to include these lanes in their public works spending packages.
-However this doesn't mean that cars are unable to utilize large scale wireless charging.
+However this does notmean that cars are unable to utilize large scale wireless charging.
 The first commercial steps are already being taken with wireless mats that allow electric vehicles to be charged without a corded connection while parked on a charging mat.
 These large scale projects have come with some issues which include the production of large amounts of heat between the two charging surfaces and may cause a safety issue.
-Currently companies are designing new heat dispersion methods by which they can combat this excess heat.
+Currently companies are designing new heat dispersion methods to combat this excess heat.
 These companies include most major electric vehicle manufacturers, such as Tesla, Toyota, and BMW.